cloudify-cosmo/docs.getcloudify.org/content/manager_webui/custom-widgets.md

 Will show/hide a loading spinner in widget header. **Not allowed in render() and postRender()** methods as it changes store's state leading to render() and postRender() re-run.

 #### drillDown(widget,defaultTemplate,drilldownContext)

-Drilling down to a page requires passing the drilldown page template name.
-Templates will be described in the next section.
-When a widget is on a page, and drilldown action done (through link click event to a button for example), if it's the first time we access this drilldown page, the app will create a new page based on the passed template.
-Once this page is created the user can edit it like any other page.
-All next accesses to this page will use this page.
+When you drill down to a page, you must pass the [drilldown page template]({{< relref "manager_webui/custom-widgets.md#drilldown-page-templates" >}}) name.
+When a widget is on a page and you use the drilldown action (for example, in a link click event to a button) for the first time to access the page, the app creates a new page based on the passed template.
+When this page is created, the user can edit it like any other page.
+Each time the user accesses to this page, the existing page is shown.

-Also you can pass a 'drilldownContext' to the drilldown page.
-This context will be saved on the URL and will be available through the app context.
-This value will be saved upon refresh, so if a user drilldown to a page, and then refreshes the page, the context will be saved (for example - selected deployment in drilldown deployment page)
+You can also pass a drilldownContext to the drilldown page.
+This context is saved on the URL and is available through the app context.
+This value is persistent, so if a user drills down to a page and then refreshes the page, the context is saved.
+For example, with the selected deployment in drilldown deployment page.

 For example when selecting a deployment we drill down to a deployment page.
 It looks like this: